How Teen Mom's Amber Portwood Overcame Her Scandalous Past

 But with Glennon, she took a chance, weaning herself off her medication.
 "I needed to see where I was in my head," she explained to Us Weekly, "and it's a beautiful thing because I just feel better.
 I feel happier and not so depressed."
 (She's since resumed a medication "that's safe for pregnant women" she told the outlet.)

 Being with Glennon, the man she credits with easing her post-Baier depression, has been her healthiest union to date.
 Any squabbling, say, over whether they should learn the gender of their baby, can be attributed to pregnancy hormones, says the founder of online boutique Forever Haute.
-And as they inch toward her May due date, they're proving to be a strong team.
+And as they inched toward her May due date, they proved to be a strong team with Glennon scrambling for ways to ease her nausea and helping to renovate her Indiana home with new carpet, flooring and a custom nursery.

-Glennon has proved to be a doting partner, scrambling for ways to ease her nausea and helping to renovate her Indiana home with new carpet, flooring and a custom nursery, notes Portwood, now appearing with her mom on WE tv's Marriage Boot Camp: Reality Stars Family Edition.
-After James' arrival, they'll nest in a new spot, decamping to L.A. where Glennon will be producing a show from mid-June to late August.
-Then, she tells E!
-News, "We're going to figure it out."
+He's proven just as adept at fatherhood, she told Us Weekly, making sure to care for both James and his mom.
+"He was afraid of postpartum depression," she said, "so he's always checking up on me.
+He just wants to make sure I'm loved.
+It's almost too perfect."

-Her wait-and-see attitude extends to marriage plans.
-While she says Glennon has dropped "little hints here and there," about a potential proposal they haven't discussed an engagement timeline.
-"Right now, we're happily leaving together," she says, "and seeing where everything goes."
+Right now, Portwood could certainly use his support.
+Several episodes into the MTV show's latest season, she's grown weary of the fans and their hurtful input.
+After Monday's episode found her confessing to Kristina that she, too, had suffered a miscarriage in the past, she seemingly responded to the constant hate flung in her direction.
+"I can't do this anymore," she Tweeted to her 853,000 followers.
+"I have to quit the show."

 This content is available customized for our international audience.
 Would you like to view this in our US edition?